Top 10 Finance Terms from Shark Tank to Raise Capital Effectively

 4. Margin

 Margin is the difference between the selling price and the cost price of a product.
-For example, if the cost to manufacture a product is Rs.
-75 and the selling price is Rs.
-50, the profit margin is 50%.
-This is also called gross operating margin, which considers only direct costs.
+For example, if the cost to produce a product is ₹50 and the selling price is ₹75, the gross profit margin will be 33.33%.
+This margin, also known as the gross operating margin, focuses solely on direct costs such as materials and labour, excluding indirect expenses like overhead or marketing

 However, the net profit margin is calculated by deducting taxes, interest, and any other expense from the income.